Chinese Grammar Bank

 Subject + 没 + Verb + Object

-没 (méi) can use to indicate something has not been experienced
+没 (méi) can be used to indicate something has not been experienced

 “过” has to be used after the verb.